srnye/CS3030_Assignment6/README.md

 #	- This module runs module 1 while looping through the lines of a passed in csv file

 # Task 2

+# module 3
+#	- This module asks the user for a zip and prints the bar code for that zip
+#

+# module 4
+#	- This module imports module 3 and uses it to print bar codes for a list of zips from a url